What will you be focused on in 2018? I believe that deciding on what you will focus on will decide the kind of year you have.

 There were many great moments in 2017.
 I went to NYC for what was supposed to be a business trip but ended up being more of a solo tourist trip.
-I got to be in the live audience of The Late Show with Stephen Colbert the night that Michael Moore was his guest and I got to flip off the Trump Hotel.
+I got to be in the live audience of The Late Show with Stephen Colbert the night that Michael Moore was his guest.

 I repositioned my career to try to help as many people as possible adjust to what I believe are the realities of work, which is rapid change, no job security, and the need to be self-sufficient.